Captain Mainwaring: Personality

 He also places the safety of his country above his own interests.
 In "Command Decision", Mainwaring is prepared to relinquish control so that the platoon could gain rifles, arguing that the defence of the country is more important than his ego.
 In addition he is prepared to "march in the ranks as Private Mainwaring" when he is briefly decommissioned as he had never actually been made an officer, implying that he was merely overzealous rather than a control freak.

-He hates conscientious objectors; he sees them as abnormal as they do not want to fight for their country, as shown when he discovers Private Godfrey was a conchie.
+He hates conscientious objectors; he sees them as abnormal as they do not want to fight for their country, as shown when he discovers Private Godfrey was a "conchie".
 However, when he learns Godfrey served at the Battle of the Somme and risked his own life (and received injuries) crawling into No Man's Land to save several men, earning him the Military Medal, he changes his opinion of Godfrey.
-Mainwaring says he cannot understand why Godfrey doesn't wear the medal.
+Mainwaring says he cannot understand why Godfrey does not wear the medal.

 Mainwaring is also capable of acting decisively and independently, although not always with the best of results.
 In "A Man of Action", Walmington is cut off when a bomb damages the railway and waterworks.
-Mainwaring imposes martial law and takes power from the Mayor.
+Mainwaring imposes martial law and takes power from the mayor.
 Under his law people need permits to take a bath and looters will be shot.
 He changes position when this power is taken from him by an official from GHQ, describing such an act and the imposition of martial law as "monstrous".

 Mainwaring often claims to know something, only to be proven wrong almost immediately.
-Men under him, however, are mostly devoted to him.
+The men under him, however, are mostly devoted to him.
 At heart, he is a kind-hearted man with a deep-rooted sense of duty.

 Mainwaring has nearly had two affairs.
 One is in "Mum's Army" with a woman called Fiona Gray who joins the Home Guard when they recruit female soldiers.
-The two start meeting in cafes all over the town.
+The pair start meeting in cafes all over the town.
 Gossip starts about them and Mrs Gray leaves by train.
 Another is with a bus conductress in "A Soldier's Farewell" whom Mainwaring compliments and defends when she is being flirted at.
 At the end of the episode, when Mainwaring dreams he is Napoleon, he dreams that the bus conductress is Marie Walewska (Napoleon's mistress).
 In "War Dance", Mainwaring claims to have been very vexed at Mrs Mainwaring and gave her a "good dressing down" when she burnt some sausage rolls.
 He turns and it is revealed he has a black eye.
 Mainwaring claims he did it on the wardrobe door, but it was obviously done in a domestic dispute.
 Walker later jokes, asking if Mrs Mainwaring has a rolling pin.